 This personal biography covers my background through my education at Yale and MIT.
-My professional life as an economist is covered in my vitae (or short vitae if you prefer), and on my research interests page.
+My professional life as an economist is covered in my vitae (or short bio if you prefer), and on my research interests page.

 I grew up in Rochester, New York (near Buffalo and Niagara Falls in upstate New York).
 My father, Stanley M. Rogoff, was a Professor of Radiology at the University of Rochester, one of the first medical schools to realize that doctors need to learn basic science if they are to keep up with medical advances over their lifetimes.
 He served as Chairman of the Radiology Department at Strong Memorial Hospital and as President of the American Society of Diagnostic Radiologists.
 My mother was (coincidentally?) a social science librarian and later became head of the main branch of the Rochester public library.
 My older brother Hal inherited my mother’s broad intellectual curiosity.
 I, myself, liked playing basketball, baseball and football with my friends.

 EAST HIGH SCHOOL